chenhoward/ASAMST20B/music139/mcgraw_radical_traditions.md

 # Introduction
 - How are culture and change thought in Bali?
   - Assertion: *music kontemporer* emerged as a form to express new ideas that were not able to be expressed by older forms.
-It works to the reconsile the artists and audiences paradox between contemporary Balinese culture as lived vs represented.
+It works to the reconcile the artists and audiences paradox between contemporary Balinese culture as lived vs represented.
 - Foreign interaction catalyzes change within Balinese culture.
   - Contemporary Balinese music is a product of global cold war cultural interaction.